nimratmann/cloud_db_mgmt_pooling_migrations/README.md

 ## Challenges Encountered
 The biggest challenge I encountered was connecting my populate.py files with my python_migrations.py file in both GCP and Azure folders.
 For example, in my Azure folder, I created an azure_populate.py file to generate fake data and populate my MySQL database "mann".
 However, this fake data did not reflect within my patients and medical records table when I ran my app.py locally using the command `python app.py` in the Google Shell terminal.
 Despite successfully running the data population script for Azure (azure_populate.py), the changes made to the database, such as inserting fake data into the "patients" and "medical_records" tables, were not reflected when running my application (app.py) locally.

+After numerous attempts to troubleshoot, I managed to successfully integrate the populated patients and medical records tables into my Flask application.
+Following the error-free execution of my azure_populate.py file, I  ran through my app.py file line by line.
+I realized that I was mistakenly trying to incorporate the python_migrations.py file from my Azure folder.
+This line was unnecessary.
+Once I removed it, my app.py file ran smoothly without any issues locally.